Call for Workshops and Tutorials Proposals

 Traditional workshops typically match the topics and challenges of the general call for papers to the main conference.
-In a traditional workshop, the organizers may consider a program involving a set of invited talks around a certain theme (with or without paper presentations).
+In a traditional workshop, the organizers may consider a program involving one or more invited talks combined with presentations of accepted papers around a certain theme.

 In the spirit of reflection and community-building, we invite academics from all disciplines and people representing different communities of practice (including journalism, advocacy, activism, education, art, law and policy) to contribute creative and reflective events related to HHAI.

 The format for these events is flexible.
 Alternative formats include but are not limited to: